 Have you found yourself squinting to see?
 Rubbing your eyes?
-Is your laptop ruining your eyes?
-Read on to find out…
+Does blue light hurt your eyes?
+We asked an expert to find out…

 By Diane Small

 Hands up if the first thing you do when you wake up is check your phone, either for the time or for messages?
 I know I’m guilty of this, and my use of electronics only intensifies during the day.